-Visiting Scouts Falls is one of the best things to do in Coffs Harbour.
-This gorgeous waterfall has a deep pool at the base which makes for the perfect wild swimming spot.
 Although the walk to get there is short, the trail is pretty rough and unmaintained for the majority of the way.
-It’s a mix of walking over rocks, creek crossings and a few rocky ledges.
+It’s a mix of walking over rocks, minor creek crossings and a few rocky ledges.
 This only adds to that wild back to nature feeling!

-Having said that, we saw several young kids manage it with no problems.
-If you don’t mind some rough terrain it’s a truly fabulous place to take a dip.
+Having said that, we saw several young kids manage it with no problems, so if you don’t mind a little rough terrain, it’s a truly fabulous place to take a dip.

 The stats